Skip to main content

 Do I need a car in Hamburg?

-Most travelers do not need a car in Hamburg.
+Most travelers do not need a car in Hamburg if they are staying mainly in the city.
 Walking, public transport, ferries, taxis, and short local rides are usually enough for most city itineraries.

 Is Hamburg walkable for tourists?

-Some parts of Hamburg are very pleasant for walking, especially around Altstadt, Neustadt, HafenCity, and the harbor side, but many visitors still use public transport for some districts.
+Some parts of Hamburg are very rewarding for walking, especially around Altstadt, Neustadt, Jungfernstieg, HafenCity, Speicherstadt, and the harbor side, although many visitors still use public transport for some districts.

-Which area of Hamburg is best for food and nightlife?
+Which area of Hamburg is best for a more local stay?

 4.6/5